aaa44623/Raffle-It-Up/README.md

 # Raffle-It-Up
-<p1> This Mobile app was pitched in a Shark-Tank like competetion
+<p1> This Mobile app was pitched in a Shark-Tank like competition
   Bull Ring at California State University Northridge.
  <p1>